elch1k/ab_test/README.md

 After a little EDA we have to choose the right test for the data, but these steps are detailed in the [notebook](https://github.com/elch1k/ab_testing/blob/main/AB_test_project.ipynb).
 I then chose the Mann-Whitney U test for my data where I ended up failing to reject H0 in both options.
 After that I tryied to implement universal method called bootstrap.

 We can observe a difference in the comparison of mean (average) revenue between all users and paying users.
-First option:
 ![image_02](https://github.com/elch1k/ab_testing/blob/main/images/image_02.png?raw=true)

-Second option:
 ![image_03](https://github.com/elch1k/ab_testing/blob/main/images/image_03.png?raw=true)

 As we see that in both situation we have variant group even worse than control, from this we can assume that our new change is not so good as we wanted.

 And finally solution by bootstrap method.
-First option:
 ![image_04](https://github.com/elch1k/ab_testing/blob/main/images/image_04.png?raw=true)

-Second option:
 ![image_05](https://github.com/elch1k/ab_testing/blob/main/images/image_05.png?raw=true)

 ## Conclusion